Click here for the updated QR code handout for quick access to this page.

 - Are you homebound?
 Click here to learn more about how to access a vaccine.

 - Still need help?
 Click here for more information on CT’s Vaccine Appointment Assist Line.

-- Click here for facts about the vaccine from CT Department of Public Health.
+- Click here for facts about the vaccine in English and Spanish from CT Department of Public Health.

 City of New Haven Covid-19 Updates: Click here to visit the City of New Haven Covid-19 Hub.

 Connecticut Covid-19 Resources: Click here to visit Connecticut’s official Covid-19 website.

 United Way 2-1-1: You can visit the 2-1-1 website or call to be connected to resources including local Covid-19 testing sites.

 HUSKY Health Testing Resource List: HUSKY Health has put together a list of sites where you can get a free test for Covid-19.
 Click here for more information.

 For Covid-19 updates closer to home, visit your local health department’s Covid-19 information page:

 - United Way 2-1-1: You can visit the 2-1-1 website or call for more information on resources including local food pantries, Covid testing, transportation, housing and much more.